Print subscribers please click here to create your digital access account

 • $500,000 at the middle/high school for athletic field lights, gymnasium floor improvements and security improvements;

-• $750,000 at Georgetown Community School to finish roof replacement, exterior and interior improvements, and a commercial kitchen so the school can offer a hot breakfast and lunch program.
+• $750,000 at Georgetown Community School to finish roof replacement, and kitchen, exterior and interior improvements..

 • $28.5 million to renovate Building 103 into an elementary school.